 In fact, your relationship might feel functional (e.g. you’re keeping up with appearances, spending time together, going through the motions as usual) but the consequences of being with an emotionally detached person are nearly impossible to ignore long-term.

 This unhealthy behavior comes to a head when emotions begin to surface, and you or your partner may push them down in an effort to remain cool, calm, and composed.
-“He or she may believe having emotions is weak, or fear they’ll lose control of themselves if they let themselves feel," Ferrie explains.
+“They may believe having emotions is weak, or fear they’ll lose control of themselves if they let themselves feel," Ferrie explains.
 "They’ll be ‘in their head’ a lot, wondering, guessing, trying to figure themselves and you out, and weighing pros and cons.”

 If reading this resonates with you, and you’re wondering if you or your partner are emotionally detached, change is possible.
 There are thoughtful decisions you can make, and three important proactive steps you can take to fix the problem, as outlined by Neo and Ferrie below.